lmatheny/BattingData/README.md

    - Locate the `index.html` file in the project folder.

 5. **Open with Live Server**:
-   - Right-click the `index.html` file.
+   - While hovering over the code, right-click the `index.html` file.
    - Choose "Open with Live Server."

 This will launch the MLB Past At-Bat Visualizer in your default web browser.
-You can interact with the application to explore past at-bat data.

-## Feedback and Issues

-If you encounter any issues or have feedback to share, please feel free to [create an issue](https://github.com/your-username/mlb-past-at-bat-visualizer/issues) on this GitHub repository.
-We'd love to hear from you and improve the application.

-Happy visualizing!